Never Let the Spirit Die: Release and promotion

 "Never Let the Spirit Die" was released on 4 August 1998 as one of the official anthem of the 16th Commonwealth Games, which was held from 11 to 21 September 1998.
 An interactive CD-ROM of the song was exclusively printed for 10,000 copies in a special CD that contains information, behind the scenes, music videos, ads and the song itself, and was released in September.
-The song didn't appear on an album until 6 years later, when it appeared on KRU's 2004 compilation album, Relax.
+The song didn't included on an album until 6 years later, when it selected for inclusion on KRU's 2004 compilation album, Relax.

 The group perform the song at the Konsert Suria Merdeka at the KLCC Park on 29 August 1998 and at the closing ceremony of the 16th Commonwealth Games on 21 September.

 Music video

 The song's accompanying music video was directed by Norman, one of the KRU brothers.
 They initially had a difficulties to choose which version to be used for the video either the R&B version as it brings a "sentimental spiritually uplifting emotion" or the Fiesta Mix version as it broughts a "jovial and exciting move" to the games.
 In the end, they decided to combine both R&B and Fiesta Mix versions into one to make the video "unique in terms of contrast and move".
 The KRU brothers also changed the storyline, which initially displayed the slower artistic movement and then the fire.
-The music video for "Never Let the Spirit Die" was took place at the same set they filmed a Pepsi commercial.
+The music video for "Never Let the Spirit Die" took place at the same set they filmed a Pepsi commercial.
 An additional set was used for the video.

 The video starts with the KRU brothers sitting at a chair covered with white cloth and watching a few athletes participated in the 16th Commonwealth Games.
 Later, they standing at the front of the torches, accompanied by the photos of athletes at the games displayed behind them.
 A fire was lit at the torches in front of them, followed by coloured lamps lit behind the brothers.
 The video ends with a quote from KRU, which writes "Cause every heart will win, so let the games begin...".